jackahall/kedis/README.md

                      filter_var = "filter_var")
 ```

 Build a kedis model.
 Log link because this data has a poisson distribution.
-Parameters are the same as for keras::fit.
+Parameters are the same as for `keras::fit`.
 Layers are included as lists.

 ```{r}
 model <- build_model(data,